 This reduces the delay between seeing an enemy on screen and reacting by turning around or aiming quickly, giving you more time to act before he shoots you.

 How Do Higher Refresh Rates Work?

 Higher monitor refresh rates result in less motion blur, visual artifacts, and input lag reduction.
 This helps FPS gamers respond faster to what they see on the screen because their monitor updates fast enough to display the images as they’re drawn.

 Higher refresh rates work by refreshing your monitor’s image more often than before, so even though an older 60 Hz display refreshes at 120 times per second (every 16.6 milliseconds), it can’t update half of that time.
 Therefore, each frame appears for 33.3 ms, which is too long compared to how quickly you move/react in games.

 Unfortunately, this isn’t as simple as turning up the monitor’s refresh rate.
 You must also perform separate tasks like increasing output frequencies and adjusting V-Sync settings (which we’ll discuss in a moment).

 So to get the most out of your 120 Hz monitor, you need to set your V-Sync to “On” and change two separate settings if you want a tear-free image.

 Which is Better: 60 Hz or 75 Hz?

 Some 60 Hz monitors have a motion blur reduction feature.
-However, 60 Hz is too slow to reduce motion blur, and there are only a few monitors that will work with ULMB at 60 Hz.
+However, 60 Hz is too slow to reduce motion blur, and only a few monitors will work with ULMB at 60 Hz.
 This is why it’s best to purchase displays with 75 Hz or higher because they usually come with an integrated motion blur reduction feature.

 Is 60Hz Good for Gaming?